Taxation in Namibia

-This is an overview of taxes charged to individuals and companies in Namibia.
+In 2026, Namibia had a million registered tax payers.
+International taxation contributed N$30 billion, the largest part of the budget of the Government of Namibia.

 Income Tax

-Personal income tax is applicable to total taxable income of an Individual and all individuals are taxed at progressive marginal rates over a series of income brackets.
+Personal income tax is applicable to total taxable income of an individual, and all individuals are taxed at progressive marginal rates over a series of income brackets.
 The tax year runs from 1 March to 28 February.

-Tax rates for the 2010–2011 to 2012–2013 tax years were as follows:
+Tax rates since the 2024/2025 fiscal year are: